flipmcf/CasterPak/Readme.md

 This software provides HLS Stream packaging for Video-On-Demand (VOD) with a built in cache.

 The problem this solves is to balance your CPU and Storage costs for streaming Video-on-demand.
-Creating an HLS (m3u8) stream from a video file (mp4, et. al.) is CPU cheap and fast compared to video encoding - which this can also do if you really want.
+Creating an HLS (m3u8) stream from a video file (mp4, et. al.) is CPU cheap and fast compared to video encoding.

 Casterpak a very good fit for use cases where videos serve the 'popular' model of access.
 Videos that are frequently accessed remain cached at this server and videos that are not accessed are deleted from cache.

 Also it's a great fit for those who own a large 'archive' video file on inexpensive, slow-access storage like AWS S3 Glacier or Microsoft Azure Archive.
 CasterPak can retrieve source video files from network addressess, copy them locally, and then deliver.
 The first video play may be slow, but subsequent access to the same video is then fast.